 This.
 This long, relentless now that insists upon the death of my hope for the familiarity of the light, ensuring I do not mistake a synthetic source for the real thing.

 Bottomless basket that has carried me downstream to my unravelling, bless your wisdom, for I would not come here unbidden.

 Only when you ring out to fancy all who make up my soul will I know you are the one.
-All fabrications, no matter how earnest, will find themselves in awe, in prostration to the truth we've all been waiting to remember.
+All fabrications, no matter how earnest, will find themselves in prostration to the truth we've all been waiting to remember.

 Then, she will have found the voice of her soul - unmasked, unmuted, untold from the lies it was innocently wrapped in - cloaked until the day of reckoning and radiant celebration, having pierced the blackness with the discernment of a pure heart, humble and fierce in her knowing.